urbinacity/billie-mars/README.md

 http://localhost:3000 or http://billie.mars:3000

+## Dependecies

+Packages depencies are listed at composer.json, to install them you will also need to run the following:

+`composer install`

+If using vagrant make sure to first enter to the VM (since composer is already installed) using:

+`vagrant ssh`

 ## How to use

 This app includes an endpoint at `/mars`, you can pass a UTC date/datetime as parameter sending a GET request including the `utc` attribute (lowercase) containing the specified time.